 Packing Tip: When shipping the drawers, fill them with the items you want stored so all you have to do is unpack and slip them under the bed.
 Also, I wash the sheets and towels before I pack, so it’s one less thing to do on move in day.

 There are also some great books that College Boy’s high school college counselor recommended for us when he was leaving the nest.
 I was having a hard time letting go.
 Maybe you are too.
-You might want to check them out too (all are on Amazon).
+(All are on Amazon).